rd235/libvpoll-eventfd/README.md

 patch -p 1 < /path/of/this/git/clone/linux_patch/linux_patch_v5.2-rc6
 ```

-configure, compile anda install the kernel as usual.
+configure, compile and install the kernel as usual.

 ### libvpoll